profsmith89/ctps/_sources/chap07.md

 ## The range of a FP number

 Floating point represents a real number in the form of a *significand* times a *base* raised to an *exponent*, where the significand and the exponent are integers stored directly in the FP representation.
 The base is an integer greater than or equal to two.
 This base is defined in the standard and not stored explicitly in the representation.
-To know what real number is expressed by a particular FP representation, however, you also have to know where the representation assumes that the number's *radix point* (more commonly called a decimal point for base-10 numbers) is placed.
+To know what real number is expressed by a particular FP representation, however, you also must know where the representation assumes that the number's *radix point* (more commonly called a decimal point for base-10 numbers) is placed.

 For example, we could encode 6.574 as follows: